cheatsheet1999/FrontEndCollection/Interview/React Interview.md

 ## 20. What are main parts of Redux?
-1. A store that holds the state of the application
+1. A **store** that holds the state of the application
-2. An action that describes the changes in the state of the application
+2. An **action** that describes the changes in the state of the application
-3. A reducer which actucally carries out the state transition depending on the action
+3. A **reducer** which actually carries out the state transition depending on the action

 ### Actions
 - Actions are plain Javascript objects with type property to indicate what type of action is being performed.